KanwalHeer/100-days-Task-of-typescript/README.md

 Overall, JavaScript remains a versatile language for web development, evolving with new tools and languages to address diverse requirements while maintaining its widespread adoption and support across browsers.

+# 100-days-Task-of-typescript
+# 53 day Task:
+* Watch the following video to learn about Chrome DevTools: Fun & powerful: Intro to Chrome DevTools

+Chrome DevTools is a set of web developer tools built directly into the Google Chrome browser.
+DevTools can help you edit pages on-the-fly and diagnose problems quickly, which ultimately helps you build better websites, faster, watch the video to learn more about Chrome DevTools.

+# 100-days-Task-of-typescript
+# 54 day Task:

+* Read the following Articles and Code along with it:

+Hello World

+Variables

+# 100-days-Task-of-typescript
+# 55 day Task:

+* Read the following Articles and Code along with it:

+Data Types in JavaScript

+Interaction: alert, prompt, confirm in JavaScript

+# 100-days-Task-of-typescript
+# 56 day Task:

+* Read the following Articles and Code along with it:

+Type Conversions in JavaScript

+Operators in JavaScript

+# 100-days-Task-of-typescript
+# 57 day Task:

+* Read the following Articles and Code along with it:

+Comparisons in JavaScript

+Conditional Operators: if, '?'(Ternary Operator) in JavaScript

+# 100-days-Task-of-typescript
+# 58 day Task:

+* Read the following Articles and Code along with it:

+Logical Operators in JavaScript

+Nullish Coalescing Operator '??' in JavaScript

+# 100-days-Task-of-typescript
+# 59 day Task:

+* Read the following Articles and Code along with it:

+Loops: while and for in JavaScript

+The "switch" statement in JavaScript

+# 100-days-Task-of-typescript
+# 60 day Task:

+* Read the following Articles and Code along with it:

+Functions in JavaScript

+Function Expressions in JavaScript

+# 100-days-Task-of-typescript
+# 61 day Task:

+* Read the following Articles and Code along with it:

+Arrow functions Basics in JavaScript

+JavaScript specials in JavaScript

+# 100-days-Task-of-typescript
+# 62 day Task:

+First understand what typescript is, and why we need it, then setup typescript using the following guides:

+TypeScript Introduction in Simple Words

+Setup TypeScript | Step-by-Step